-Lucy Ellis continued to live on Boylston in 1892, but moved soon thereafter to the Hotel Oxford (southeast corner of Exeter and Huntington) and then to 480 Beacon, where she was living by the 1893-1894 winter season.
-She continued to live there until her death in June of 1899.
+Lucy Ellis continued to live at 480 Beacon until her death in June of 1899.
 She left 480 Beacon to Harvard University.

-In mid-1901, it was purchased from Harvard by Edward Burlingame Hill and his wife Mary Alison (Bixby) Hill.
-The transaction was reported in the Boston Globe on July 18, 1901.
+On July 15, 1901, 480 Beacon was purchased from Harvard by Mary Alison (Bixby) Hill, the wife of Edward Burlingame Hill.
 They previously had lived at 321 Beacon.
 They also maintained a home in Francestown, New Hampshire.

 During the 1902-1903 winter season, the Hills were joined at 480 Beacon by Alison Hill’s aunt, Emma Adaline (Bixby) Vermyne, the widow of Dr. John J. B. Vermyne She had lived at the Hotel Cambridge at 483 Beacon earlier in 1902.
 She no longer was listed at 480 Beacon in the 1904 Blue Book and by 1905 was living at 391 Beacon.

 By the 1906-1907 winter season, 480 Beacon was the home of Hannah King (Davenport) Brown, the widow of wholesale druggist Atherton Thayer Brown.
-She previously had lived at 401 Commonwealth, which her husband had built ca. 1901.
+She previously had lived at 401 Commonwealth, which had been seriously damaged by fire in April of 1906.

 She continued to live at 480 Beacon during the 1916-1917 season, but moved thereafter to 344 Marlborough.